 Avoid Placing Hot Objects Directly on the Counter

 Hot pots and pans in the kitchen as well as curling irons in the bathroom should not be placed directly on top of quartz countertops.
-Exposure to direct heat can lead to discoloration over time.
-Essentially, objects radiating heat over 100 degrees Celsius (or 212 degrees Fahrenheit) will burn through the fabricated seal of quartz, thereby creating a chemical reaction of the pigments.
+Exposure to direct heat could lead to discoloration over time.

 Don’t Use Abrasive Pads

 A soft cloth and a specially formulated quartz cleaner is all that is needed to keep quartz surfaces clean.
-Stubborn spills that have dried or smudged onto countertops can be scraped away with plastic knives.
+Stubborn spills that have dried or smudged onto countertops can be gently scraped away with a straight-edge razor or safe-on-stone scrubbing pad such as Granite Gold Scrub Sponge®.
 Scouring pads are not to be used on quartz.

 Use Only the Right Cleaning Solutions

 Here’s a similarity shared by quartz and natural stone: regular household cleaners should never be used on quartz countertops.
+They can dull the professional finish and lead to stains and etches.
 The best practice is to use a cleaner that has been formulated specifically for quartz.
-Homeowners should keep in mind that up to 90 percent of quartz consists of natural-stone pieces, which in many cases have been recycled, therefore making it sensitive to many ingredients found in common household cleaners.
+Homeowners should keep in mind that more than 90 percent of quartz consists of natural-quartz pieces, which in many cases have been recycled, therefore making it sensitive to many ingredients found in common household cleaners.
 Once again, quartz is not like Corian or porcelain materials that can be cleaned with just about any product found on supermarket shelves.

 To learn more about quartz care as well as natural-stone care, reach out to Granite Gold® today.
-Our Granite Gold Quartz Brite® is safe to use on quartz surfaces such as Silestone, Cambria, and Caesarstone, and we offer a wide array of products that are safe to use on natural-stone surfaces such as granite, marble, and travertine.
-Give us a call today at 1-800-475-STONE
+Our Granite Gold Quartz Brite® is safe to use on quartz surfaces such as Silestone, LG and more, and we offer a wide array of products that are safe to use on natural-stone surfaces such as granite, marble, and travertine.
+Give us a call today at 1-800-475-7866.